 They will print as many copies as you like.
-Most people, however, have one copy printed, as the print copy is more expensive, and then all other copies are photocopied.
+Many people, however, have one copy printed, as the print copy is more expensive, and then all other copies are photocopied.

 That means, if you want a 100 page file printed, you’ll pay around 200 baht or $6.25 and another 20 baht (66 cents) if you need the pages spiral binding.
 For additional photocopies of the same document, you would pay around 60 baht plus 20 baht binding, or $2.47 per additional bound copy).

-Books – While it might be illegal in the US and Europe to photocopy an entire book, it’s not in Thailand and every print shop does it.
+Books – While it might be illegal in the US and Europe to photocopy an entire book, it is not in Thailand and every print shop does it.
 It’s up to you whether you have books photocopied or not but the vast majority of Thais do and so do most non-Thai teachers here, as textbooks are too high of a price for most schools to afford.

-Calendars – One of the most fun things about printers in Thailand is they’ll put together any type of calendar you want from photographs you provide.
+Calendars – One of the most fun things about printers in Thailand is they will put together any type of calendar you want from photographs you provide.
 Just choose the design of the stand-up cardboard calendar and then give them your disc or USB drive with the photographs on it.

 You can then choose to have the calendar printed as is, or have some photographs moved around on different pages.
 Printing itself will take a couple of hours depending on how many copies you are having done, but most print shops charge approximately 200 baht ($6.25) per 6-page-12-sided calendar, and they are beautiful.

-Business Cards – I have business cards printed several times a year in Bangkok and they are beautifully printed on heavy cardstock.
-Each Bangkok print shop has hundreds of designs and cardstock to choose from.
+Business Cards – I have business cards printed several times a year in Bangkok and they are beautifully printed on heavy card stock.
+Each Bangkok print shop has hundreds of designs and card stock to choose from.
 Choose what you like and return in an hour to pick them up.

-An initial order of 500 business cards should not be more than 200 baht ($6.25), with some printing shops also charging a one-time 50 baht ($1.56) set-up fee.
+An initial order of 500 business cards should not be more than 250 baht ($8), with some printing shops also charging a one-time 50 baht ($1.50) set-up fee.

 T-Shirts and Specialty Items – There are print shops all over Bangkok that will print graphics onto t-shirts (one t-shirt or many), onto pens and pencils, coffee mugs, notebooks, footballs — you name it, they’ll print graphics or artwork on it for you.
 Just decide what you want and get a quote before placing your order.